shorn/zinc/client/readme.md

-The overall infrastructure of the front-end client can be seen in [App.tsx](src/App.tsx), laid out according to my idea of a
+The front-end client infrastructure is laid out in [App.tsx](src/App.tsx), following the idea of a
 [funnel architecture](http://kopi.cloud/blog/2021/funnel-architecture/).